The Buy Now, Pay Later Trend and Why It’s Relevant to the Home Improvement Industry

 Recent data illustrates how deeply payment flexibility has become part of everyday life.
 More than 56% of U.S. consumers used a BNPL service in the year ending October 2024 (eMarketer).
 An April 2025 survey of 2,000 U.S. consumers aged 18 to 79 found that nearly half of adults have used a BNPL service (Forbes).

-If consumers are financing groceries, furniture, and vacations, it's only natural that they'd want similar flexibility for big-ticket home improvements—whether that's a new roof, kitchen renovation, or HVAC system replacement
+If consumers are financing groceries, furniture, and vacations, it's only natural that they expect flexible payment options for major home improvements—whether that's a new roof, kitchen renovation, or HVAC system replacement.

-For homeowners, affordability isn't just about the total price anymore; it's about how the project fits into their monthly cash flow and comfort level.
-A $15,000 roof or $10,000 HVAC upgrade might feel more attainable when presented as a $200 monthly payment instead of a large up-front cost.
+For homeowners, financial comfortability isn't just about total project cost; it's about how a project fits into their monthly cash flow.
+A $15,000 roof or $10,000 HVAC upgrade can feel more manageable when presented as a $200 monthly payment instead of a large upfront expense.

 This shift represents both a challenge and an opportunity.
 Those who fail to offer financing may lose jobs to competitors who do.
 On the flip side, those who embrace payment flexibility can position themselves as customer-focused, modern, and better equipped for success in a competitive market.

-Buy Now, Pay Later in Home Improvement: A Long-Term Trend Contractors Can’t Ignore
+Buy Now, Pay Later: A Long-Term Trend Home Improvement Contractors Can’t Ignore

-The numbers back it up: Fortune Business Insights projects the global BNPL market will grow from $37.19 billion in 2024 to $167.58 billion by 2032.
-This surge shows that flexible payment options aren't just a short-term trend—they're here to stay.
+Yes, the Buy Now, Pay Later (BNPL) market is growing rapidly.
+Fortune Business Insights projects the global BNPL market will grow from $44.89 billion in 2025 to $286.02 billion by 2034.
+This surge shows that flexible payment options aren’t just a short-term trend—they’re here to stay.

 As home prices, material costs, and labor rates continue to rise, homeowners will keep seeking ways to manage expenses without delaying critical improvements.
-Contractors who consistently offer financing are better equipped to meet those evolving needs and maintain healthy business growth.
+Contractors who consistently offer financing are better equipped to meet those evolving needs and maintain healthbusiness growth.

 The Bottom Line: Flexible Payment Options Will Continue to Reshape the Home Improvement Industry